-- how the level of the general reserve has been set; - justification for holding a general reserve larger than five percent of budget; and - details of the activities or items to be funded from each earmarked reserve, and how these support the FRA's strategy to deliver a good quality service to the public.
+- how the level of the general reserve has been set; - justification for holding a general reserve larger than five percent of budget; and a.
+Funding for planned expenditure on projects and programmes over the period of the current medium term financial plan.

+• details of the activities or items to be funded from each earmarked reserve, and how these support the FRA's strategy to deliver a good quality service to the public.
 Where an earmarked reserve is intended to fund a number of projects or programmes (for example, a change or transformation reserve), details of each programme or project to be funded should be set out.